Updated 6/118. Text, details, photos.

 These days bakeries are a far different place.
 Ken’s is a pretty good example of state-of-the-art.
 When you walk in the front door, a dizzying array of colors and shapes greets you from the glass case.
 Fluorescent macaroons, multicolored tarts, and perfectly browned croissants fight for your attention.
 On a nice day, large open windows let in light and a warm breeze.
 The walls are painted in different blues and yellows, making it feel more spacious than it really is.
 This actually feels like a real French bakery, much more so than the Disneyland version at St. Honoré a few blocks away.
 A long community table with a huge vase of flowers crosses the space, with about ten small tables dotted about the room.
 Outside tables make a pleasant place to sip coffee or enjoy a sandwich on a nice day.
 This is a comfortable space to while away time.

-To me, the best indication of excellence of any bakery is the bread, and I haven’t had any better in Portland.
+To me, the best indication of the excellence of any bakery is the bread, and I haven’t had any better in Portland.
 Ken Forkish uses the best organic flours, French sea salt, and even more important, hours and hours of patience.
 The dough is fermented slowly, retarded, taking the time needed to develop the best flavor, a perfect complexity of tastes that makes it stand out from everywhere else.
-The naturally leavened (sourdough), breads are terrific, full of rich nutty taste that makes you dig in to the depths of your brain, separating out all the flavors.
-The perfect crust shatters under your teeth, giving into a rush of tangy piquancy, a perfect synergy of ingredients.
-The crust has a greater scorch then most, an almost caramel brown.
+The naturally leavened (sourdough), bread is terrific, full of rich nutty taste that makes you dig into the depths of your brain, separating out all the flavors.
+The perfect crust shatters under your teeth, giving in to a rush of tangy piquancy, a perfect synergy of ingredients.
+The crust has greater scorch than most, an almost caramel brown.
 This is what bread should taste like.
-Available loaves are pain rustique ($2.95), a walnut baguette studded with fat walnuts ($4.95), huge crown loafs ($8.00), country boule ($3.95), country brown with a lovely nutty finish ($3.95), country demi baguette ($2.95), Parisian baguette ($2.50), and others depending on the day.
+Available loaves are pain rustique ($2.95), a walnut baguette studded with fat walnuts ($4.95), huge crown loaves ($8.00), country boule ($3.95), country brown with a lovely nutty finish ($3.95), country demi-baguette ($2.95), Parisian baguette ($2.50), and others depending on the day.

 The pastries are more of a mixed bag.
 I am told to be here early in the morning when they first come out of the oven, or Saturday when they come in waves all day long.
 The butter croissants ($1.95) are marvelously layered, shattering into buttery flakes when you bite into them, never being greasy.
 Pick one with Valrhona French chocolate ($2.50), and it is like a dessert, pairing perfectly with a cup of coffee as you watch the parade of Portland chic pass by.
 Then suddenly you’ll realize, at that moment, you are one of them in the trendy little bakery, but it doesn’t really matter.
 Pretend.